peterchei/PhotoSift/README.md

 ## Acknowledgments

+- GitHub Copilot and OpenAI for AI development assistance
-- CLIP model by OpenAI
+- CLIP model by OpenAI for image classification
 - PyTorch and torchvision teams
 - Tkinter for the GUI framework

+Special thanks to the AI research community for advancing the field of AI-assisted software development and making projects like this possible.
+This project stands as a testament to the potential of human-AI collaboration in creating robust, efficient software solutions.

 ## Support